The outside temperature is dropping, the days are growing shorter, and your cats don’t seem to play as much.

 Cats Sleep A Lot In Any Season

-Cats sleep fifteen to twenty hours a day no matter the season.
-As predators, they’re predisposed to be active around twilight—the time of day when their prey is most likely to be out and about.
+Cats sleep 15 to 20 hours a day no matter the season.
+As predators, they’re predisposed to be active around twilight — the time of day when their prey is most likely to be out and about.
 Out in the wild, survival means most of their energy has to be spent on hunting.

 All that stalking, running, pouncing, and digesting requires a lot of sleep to build up their energy reserves.
 That’s why you’ll find most cats either napping or in a deep sleep throughout the day or during the darkest hours of night.

 In other words, they adapt their sleeping pattern around mealtimes.
-For domestic cats, this means sleeping during the day when their owners aren’t home and being active at night.
+For domestic cats, this means sleeping during the day when their humans aren’t home and being active at night.

 In fact, you can use this knowledge to minimize your cat’s hardwired need to zoom through the house when you’re sleeping.
-Cats will adjust their behavior for a number of reasons, including their owner’s schedule, how much they’re fed and how often, and even the amount of light they receive during the day.
+Cats will adjust their behavior for a number of reasons, including their humans’ schedules, how much they’re fed and how often, and even the amount of light they receive during the day.